It's called Decades of Decadence, How Our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.

 America is a terrible place with a history we should be ashamed of.

-And um and you know, people graduate, and uh and today they these people that came through that system are CEOs and generals, and uh they run important bureaucracies, they control the media, and obviously they control academia too.
+And, you know, people graduate, and today these people that came through that system are CEOs and generals, and they run important bureaucracies.

-So it it's uh it's uh we're in a real tough spot here.
+So we're in a real tough spot here.

 We need to wake up before it's too late.